-After your application is downloaded to the controller you can activate the Online Configuration Mode to configure your drives with the Setup Wizard...For more details, AKD Setup Wizard...
+After your application is downloaded to the controller, you can activate the "Online Configuration Mode" ( $\rightarrow$ p.
+268) to configure the drives with the Setup Wizard.
+See "AKD Setup Wizard" ( $\rightarrow$ p.
+190) for more information.

-6.4.14.3 Save Parameters to Non-Volatile Memory
+7.4.14.3 Save Parameters to Non-Volatile Memory

 The AKD parameters can be saved to non volatile memory in the drive.
-For more details, refer to Save parameters to NV memory
+For more details, refer to "Save parameters to NV memory" ( $\rightarrow$ p.
+346)